hyperswine/neutron-rs/docs/pages/rei/reishell.md

 ---
 layout: default
 title: Rei Shell
-parent: Neutron
+parent: Rei
 ---

 ## Overview

 Rei shell is a shell application with a builtin gui as well as a default vga text buffer output.
+It is the default shell on neutron vanilla.

 On a default build, one can expect: